stleerh/documents/blogs/dns_tracking/dns_tracking.md

 browser, your computer needs to find the corresponding IP address.
-This process involves multiple steps, including querying DNS servers, caching responses, obtaining the IP address to establish a connection and caching response for future re-occurrence of same DNS query.
+This process involves multiple steps, including querying DNS servers, caching responses, obtaining the IP address to establish a connection and caching response for future re-occurrence of the same DNS query.

 ## Utilizing Tracepoint Hooks for DNS Tracking

 Tracepoint hooks are predefined points in the Linux kernel where eBPF programs can be attached to capture and analyze specific events.
-For DNS tracking, we leveraged tracepoint hooks associated with DNS resolution processes specifically `tracepoint/net/net_dev_queue` tracepoint, Then we parse the DNS header to determine if its query or response, attempt to correlate query and response for specific DNS transaction and then record the elapsed time to compute DNS latency.
+For DNS tracking, we leveraged tracepoint hooks associated with DNS resolution processes, specifically the `tracepoint/net/net_dev_queue` tracepoint.
+Then we parse the DNS header to determine if it is a query or a response, attempt to correlate the query or response for specific DNS transaction, and then record the elapsed time to compute DNS latency.
 Further, DNS network flows are enriched to include fields, viz.
-DNS Id, DNS latency and DNS response codes to help build graphs with aggregated DNS statistics and to help filtering on specific fields in Network Observability console.
+DNS Id, DNS latency and DNS response codes to help build graphs with aggregated DNS statistics and to help filtering on specific fields in the Network Observability console.

 ## Potential Use Cases